 Fanny is impulsive, brave, as well as vulnerable.
 What was your process of getting into her character?

-Well, Fanny represents kind of what I want to be sometimes, without the auto-destructive side.
-I think I’m pretty close to the character and she represents something sometimes what I want to achieve.
-For getting into the character, the time I spent with Jonathan was really, really important because it was not only me but we played together.
-But yes, for getting ready for the character I spent a lot of time with Jonathan.
+Well, Fanny represents kind of what I want to be sometimes, without the self destructive side.
+I think I’m pretty close to the character and she sometimes represents something that I want to achieve.
+For getting into the character, the time I spent with Jonathan was really, really important.
 We worked together but we spent time hanging out and that made the difference, I think.
 We learned so much about our characters by spending time with each other out of work.

 In what ways did you connect and differ from Fanny?
 Do you dance as much as Fanny?

 I think I connect with Fanny with her love of cinema and dance for sure.
 And love of music.
-I think I differ because of the auto-destructive side and the fact that she’s really really lonely.
+I think I differ because of the self destructive side and the fact that she’s really really lonely.
 And yes I dance as much as Fanny, maybe even more.

 What was your routine while shooting?